 Tree Sparrows breed between April and early August.
-Generally they have two to three broods each season.
+Generally they have 2 to 3 broods each season.
 They nest in colonies in tree holes, willow pollards, farm buildings and nest boxes.
-Boxes should be placed in groups within the same tree above head height and need a 2.8 centimetre entrance hole.
+Boxes should be placed in groups within the same tree above head height and need a 2.8cm entrance hole.